 The European Union referendum 2016 collection at the National Library of Scotland is a growing resource.

-We are collecting an unbiased and inclusive representation of items produced as part of the United Kingdom's 2016 EU referendum.
+We are collecting an unbiased and inclusive representation of items produced as part of the United Kingdom's 2016 EU referendum and as part of Brexit.
 Collection began before the 23 June 2016 referendum, and the collection continues to grow.

 Our collections are rich in this area, not least because of our official publications content, which includes the publications of EU bodies.
 We also have vast collections of publications about Europe and topics around international relations.

 - Search the main catalogue

 - Help us to collect the EU referendum

 referendum resources online

 On 23 June 2016, eligible voters could vote on Britain's continued membership of the European Union.

 Voters were asked: 'Should the United Kingdom remain a member of the European Union or leave the European Union?'

 This simple question drew together a complex range of topics.
 The debate about British identity within Europe is happening at a time when existing global economic models and international relations are also in flux.